paladin-t/b95/README.md

 #### 1.2 Library port

-Lua standard library is ported to Wren for B95's referencing.
+Lua standard library is rewritten in Wren for B95's referencing.
 The source code of the port is in the "[lib](lib)" directory, and has been already built by "[build/build.wren](build/build.wren)", so generally you do not need to build it manually.

 #### 1.3 External registration